 Helpful tips on letting a tea blend rest for a period of time before considering it finished and ready to sell, along with instructions for the proper storage of teas are also found in the book,

 “When the mixture is made up, it should be allowed to stand in air-tight canisters at least a week before it is sold, the flavour of the component parts thus assimilates.
 Remember – if your tea is allowed to stand near and strong smelling articles, it will absorb their flavor; fine teas are often spoilt by contact with soap, cheese, or other items in a grocer’s shop.”

 Lastly, the need to monitor the quality of one’s tea blends and the desired outcome are considered, “Be sure your blends have some distinctive flavour; let them always be the same style and always kept up to standard quality, so that people will learn to rely on them and come for them again and again; it is thus big businesses are built up.”

-Wise words time traveling to tea blenders of our time.
+Wise words “time traveling” from 1894 to tea blenders of our time.
 Now go, create.

 Image provided by the author.